tzielins/private-fair-for-busy-biologists/episodes/02-Intro-to-metadata.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Recognise what metadata is
+- Recognize what metadata is
 - Distinguish different types of metadata
 - Know how to decide what to include in metadata